Guidelines: Committee and secretariat

 - the Academic Board and its specialist committees;

 - senior executive committees advisory to the Vice-Chancellor;

 - other University policy and management committees;

 - an executive committee, an advisory body and other committees (e.g. education, research) in each ANU College; and

 - service division committees.

 - Unless otherwise specified in an establishing document, ANU practise is that committee procedures can be determined by the Chair taking into account the views of members.
 In many cases, written committee procedures will not be necessary and issues can be dealt with by the Chair and meeting as they arise.
 However, committees with a continuing life will benefit from procedures which deal with the following:

 - periodicity of meetings and arrangements for calling special meetings;

-- who chairs if Chair unable to attend;
+- who chairs if Chair is unable to attend;

-- ANU practise is for a quorum to be 50 per cent plus one of the membership;
+- ANU practise is for a quorum to be more than half of the committee membership;

 - admission of persons who are not committee members to meetings.
 Sensible practise allows for the admission of persons to assist the committee or to observe committee proceedings, with due regard to confidentiality;

 - arrangements for alternates for members; and